Chinese Filipinos: 21st century (2001–present)

 More Chinese Filipinos were given Philippine citizenship during the 21st century.
 Chinese influence in the country increased during the pro-China presidency of Gloria Arroyo.
-"Xin qiao" Chinese migration from mainland China into the Philippines intensified from 2016 up to the present, due to controversial pro-China policies by the Rodrigo Duterte presidency, prioritizing Chinese POGO businesses.
+"Xin qiao" Chinese migration from mainland China into the Philippines intensified from 2016 onward, due to controversial pro-China policies by the Rodrigo Duterte presidency, prioritizing Chinese POGO businesses.

-The Chinese Filipino community have expressed concerns over the ongoing disputes between China and the Philippines, which majority preferring peaceful approaches to the dispute to safeguard their own private businesses.
-The community has also expressed concerns over the increased anti-Chinese sentiment from other Filipinos resulting from issues surrounding the POGO businesses and investigations on the background of former Bamban mayor Alice Guo, who was accused by the authorities of having connections with a POGO business in the said municipality.
+The Chinese Filipino community have expressed concerns over the ongoing disputes between China and the Philippines, with the majority preferring peaceful approaches to the dispute to safeguard their own private businesses.
+The community has also expressed concerns over the increased anti-Chinese sentiment from other Filipinos resulting from issues surrounding the POGO businesses and investigations on the background of former Bamban mayor Alice Guo, who was accused by the authorities of having links to a POGO business in the municipality.